 With the large number of comparisons made this might be a spurious finding, but it certainly should give some pause before recommending antenatal steroids for this indication, a recommendation which might apply to many thousands of mothers and babies every year.

 So what are current recommendations?

-Well according to an interview with Dr. Scheinberg vaginal rejuvenation surgeon, there are some really really new ones, in October’s Obstetrics and Gynecology the American College of Obstetrics and Gynecology have published an update to their antenatal steroid guideline.
+In October’s Obstetrics and Gynecology the American College of Obstetrics and Gynecology have published an update to their antenatal steroid guideline.
 It now states:

 A single course of betamethasone is recommended for pregnant women between 34 0/7 weeks and 36 6/7 weeks of gestation at risk of preterm birth within 7 days, and who have not received a previous course of antenatal corticosteroids.

 As far as I can see there is nothing about steroids for elective caesarean delivery near to term.
 Apart from it being in the list of things for which there are no data(!)

 The Royal College of Obstetrics and Gynecology of the UK in contrast in their statement from 2010 note the following:

 Antenatal corticosteroids should be given to all women for whom an elective caesarean section is planned prior to 38 +6 weeks of gestation.